Lab 6 : Timer Interrupt and C Code

 function1();

 9. Set a breakpoint at the __asm function then debug your code.
-Once the program started, hit resume until it reach the breakpoint then "Step Into (F5)" the code and see what happens.
-You program should jump to the code in your assembly file when it hit the function call.
+Once the program start, hit resume until it reach the breakpoint then "Step Into (F5)" the code and see what happens.
+You debugger should jump from the .c file to the code in your assembly file when it hit the function call.

-10. Your task now is to translate the assembly code in the loop portion of Lab 5 (see below) into C-code without using any assembly code except for moving data into register (use inline assembly for such task).
-Use variables and move the function call as necessary.
-The programmer's intentioned of the C-code should be the same as the assembly code.
+10. Your task now is to translate the assembly code in the loop portion of Lab 5 (see below) into C-code.
+Read and understand the assembly code so the intention will be the same once translated into C. Do not use any inline assembly code except for moving data directly into register, ie mov r5, #9.
+Use variables and function call to perform all other operation.

 Translate the following: